oguntayomicheal/DS-Algo-practice/Big O/time_complexity.md

 We calculate Big O relative to the size of the input which we denote by n.
 So if we are given an array, array.length == n.
 We use the letter n because we're just saying we want to know approximately how many operations the algorithm would require for any array.length.

+--- Constant time - O(1)
 #1 has no dependence on the input.
 No matter the data size, it will always perform the same number of operations, so we call this constant time O(1).

-It performs the same number of operations each time because the loop always goes from 0 to 20, regardless of the value used for input.
+Constant time or O(1) means that we don't iterate through our data structureor the input.
+The operations that occur never increase, regardless of how our large our input gets.

+Examples of constant time operations include: accessing a hash table by key, popping the last item of an array, or any normal arithmetic.

-Note that for O(1), the algorithm's output does not depend on the input.
+Note/Summary - for O(1) the algorithm's output does not depend on the input (Output is constant)

 // #1
 function printHello(input) {